-Spiritual Meditation for beginners is a way to see who you are as your higher self, connect with Spirit Guides, and tap into the unconscious mind.
-This section is where spirituality will differ from science.
-(I have written an article on the levels of consciousness here.)
-Spiritualists and scientists will both agree on the next part of this article, and then we are going to get into the spiritual side.
+Spiritual meditation, for beginners or advanced, is a way to see who you are as your higher self, connect with Spirit Guides, and tap into the unconscious mind.
+This section is where spirituality will differ from science. (we have written an article on the levels of consciousness here.)
+Spiritualists and scientists will agree on the next part of this article, and then we will get into the spiritual side.
 Meditation is a way to train your mind.
-Not in the sense that you may first think of, like with math, or working out sequences.
-It is more about training your brain to perceive your thoughts in a way that helps you instead of hinders.
+Not in a sense you may first think of, like with math or working out sequences.
+It is more about training your brain to perceive your thoughts in a way that helps you instead of hinders you.

 Before we get into the actual guide, I would like to take some time to explain to you what our thoughts are on meditation.